 apply learned skills, and interface with the professional music industry.

 Classes in music, business, and economics, combined with internship experience, and

-the natural synergy with the Music Recording Technology Program, result in a unique and effective
+the natural synergy with the Audio & Music Production Program, result in a unique and effective

 educational experience focusing on the music industry.